How To Remove Pesticides From Leafy Vegetables

 To be clear, no known method exists to reduce 100% of pesticide residues.

-The best way to avoid pesticides altogether is to buy organic, grow it yourself, or buy from a certified-naturally-grown farm.
+The best way to avoid pesticides altogether is to buy organic, grow it yourself, or buy from local farmers who do not use pesticides.

 However, when this isn’t possible, use one of these methods to remove as much pesticide residue as possible.